alexandre-normand/alexandre-normand/README.md

 ## ⚡ Fun Facts About Me:
  * I learned to live on the road doing that for 1 year with my partner, 2 kids, dog and cat in our 1989 Volkswagen Vanagon.

- * I committed to 1 public commit a day when working on [glukit](https://mygluk.it) and got to a 200 days streak before reaching my goal.
+ * I committed to making 1 public commit per day when working on [glukit](https://mygluk.it) and got to a 200 days streak before reaching my goal.
 Yes, I still had a full-time day job and yes, I was pretty tired at the end.

 ![pretty tired](https://media.giphy.com/media/ILgtIcrpEeKU8/giphy.gif)